-The following screenshots show the pass-through configuration settings for the three devices in the example in par.
+The following screenshots show the pass-through configuration settings.

 ^{1.} If Save on Slave Device was selected when saving the Master configuration, an application job with the same name (but with all Slave specific configuration parameters), has been saved to the Slaves.
 No parameters have been cloned from the Master.
 There are no common parameters managed by the Master for Multidata configurations.